BloomTech-Labs/best-places-to-live-be/README.md

 ## Inside our Digital Ocean Droplet:

 - Remember to restart the node server by executing `pm2 restart index` in the terminal

+ #### MongoDB Database Backup:
+  - To create a backup of the current MongoDB database: mongodump -d production -o ~/mongoBackups/date-of-backup

+  - To restore a backup: mongorestore ~/mongoBackups/date-of-backup/

 ## 🗂 BACKEND DATABASE: